prdesignwork/ephox-coding-exercise/README.md

 ## Part A: Invoke TinyMCE in a Simple HTML Page
 * Signed up for the latest TinyMCE via the Cloud service which then kicked me over to the TinyMCE website, and in the Download page I saw the TinyMCE Cloud deployment example.
 * Copied that into a new page, and started seeing how the code work, and started modifying to meet the need of just affecting a textarea with the ID name of 'editor', and got it working correctly.
-* Google searched of "tiny mce target textarea id".
+* Google searched "tiny mce target textarea id".
+Was able to target the specific textarea afterwards.
 * https://www.tinymce.com/docs/configure/integration-and-setup/
-* Was able to target the specific textarea afterwards.

 ## Part B: Add a Custom Dialog using TinyMCE`'`s WindowManager
 * Next I took the javascript, and put in an App.js file, created a stylesheet, and prepared to push and host on Firebase.